erickbytes/lofipython/content/blog/Wordpress-to-Pelican-Site-Migration-Complete.md

-Title: Wordpress to Pelican Blog Migration In Progress
+Title: Wordpress to Pelican Blog Migration Complete
 Date: 2023-05-15 17:45
 Category: Meta

 This blog is formerly known as "Python Marketer" from 2016 to 2023.
-In May 2023, I've begun the migration from Wordpress's "Personal" plan to a free Pelican static site.
-Currently, about half of the posts are now hosted exclusively on lofipython.com.
+In May 2023, I've begun the migration from Wordpress's "Personal" plan to a free Pelican static site via the Pelican Python library.
+100 posts are now hosted here exclusively on lofipython.com.

-I'm moving the rest of the posts over one at a time because the Wordpress syntax highlighter HTML could not be read by Pelican's importer for code samples.
-I saw the error "invalid Pygments lexer class" for some parts of Wordpress's HTML when converting to RST.
-More posts will be ported over soon.
 I will be posting my projects, Python explorations and tech musings here going forward.
+Thank you for reading and I hope you enjoy these Python musings.

 **The Next Chapter: Lo-Fi Python**